Our team helps children who have cleft lip, cleft palate and other craniofacial anomalies.

 The otolaryngologist (ear, nose & throat specialist or ENT) helps identify and treat problems caused by middle ear fluid, hearing loss, sinus and breathing problems.
 Early detection and treatment of middle ear dysfunction often decrease the chance of long-term hearing loss.
 Treatment coordinated with other surgery plans can decrease the number of hospital visits.

-Psychology, Social Work
+Psychology and Social Work

 The unique needs of your child and your family are an important part of the treatment plan.
 The team social worker, psychologist or psychotherapist can help you share your feelings about your child’s overall development, success at school, family issues and medical care.
 Patients who are old enough to take part in these discussions will be included.
 The social worker can assist with referrals to community programs, support activities and camps.